 Dear County Office of Education Chief Business Officials:

-To view a copy of the Master Register that lists the ADA, apportionment, adjustments, and net amount actually paid (Remittance Advice) to each county office, school district, charter school, and community college district on a quarterly and year-to-date basis, visit the SCO’s website at https://www.sco.ca.gov/ard_payments_lottery.html .
-The Master Register lists the following information:
+To view a copy of the Master Register that lists the ADA, apportionment, adjustments, and net amount actually paid (Remittance Advice) to each county office, school district, charter school, and community college district on a quarterly and year-to-date basis, visit the SCO’s web site at https://www.sco.ca.gov/ard_payments_lottery.html.
+The Master Register includes the following information:

-- Average Daily Attendance: The ADA is the actual annual ADA reported for the 2017–18 fiscal year times the statewide average excused absence factor of 1.04446.
+- Average Daily Attendance: The ADA used in the calculation of 2022–23 Lottery funds is the annual ADA determined for the 2021–22 fiscal year multiplied by the statewide average excused absence factor of 1.04446.
 The Master Register lists charter school ADA separately from the chartering agency.

-- Apportioned Amount: The amount apportioned for the first quarter of 2018–19 consists of unrestricted (non-Proposition 20) lottery funding only.
-The SCO will distribute 2018–19 Proposition 20 funding when the total statewide lottery revenue for education has exceeded a specified level (typically not until the third or fourth quarter apportionment).
+- Apportioned Amount: The amount apportioned for the first quarter of 2022–23 consists of unrestricted (non-Proposition 20) Lottery funding only.
+The SCO will distribute 2022–23 Proposition 20 funding when the total statewide lottery revenue for education has exceeded a specified level (typically not until the second or third quarter apportionment).

 - Accounts Receivable Balance: This amount represents the balance of any accounts receivable due to the State from a LEA.

-- Paid Amount: This total reflects the actual amount paid by the SCO, including the first quarter apportionment and any prior year adjustments.
+- Paid Amount: This total reflects the net amount paid by the SCO which includes the first quarter apportioned amount, revenue and ADA adjustments and accounts receivable.

 School Fiscal Services Division